Content on this page was generated by AI and has not been manually reviewed.

 Do Chrome extensions slow down browsing?

 They can, especially if you’re connecting to distant servers or using weaker networks.
 The impact varies by server location, server load, and your baseline connection speed.
+Vpn for edge reddit: How to Use a VPN on Microsoft Edge to Access Reddit Safely, Privately, and Fast 2026

 How do I test for DNS leaks?